Staying at a hotel can be an awesome part of traveling, but many people forget that they have a lot of rules.

 Can a Visitor Sleep in My Hotel Room?

-What Happens if You Secretly Sneak a Visitor Into Your Room?
+What Happens if You Sneak a Visitor Into Your Hotel Room?

-Will Inn Staff Enter My Room to Check for Extra Visitors?
+Will Hotel Staff Enter My Room to Check for Extra Visitors?

-However, some places have different rules, and staff could enter your room to perform an actual headcount for security reasons.
+However, some jurisdictions have different rules, and hotel staff can enter your room for any reason if the law permits it.

 Table of Contents